Browse by Medical Category

-Dr. Jeon joined the Depression Clinical and Research Program (DCRP) at Massachusetts General Hospital and Harvard Medical School as a visiting scholar and research fellow from 2011.
+Dr. Jeon joined the Depression Clinical and Research Program (DCRP) at Massachusetts General Hospital and Harvard Medical School as a visiting scholar and research fellow from Aug 2012 to Feb 2014.
+He is now working as a consultant professor of MGH.
 His research focused on biologic understanding and treatment of major depressive disorder and prevention of suicide.